The Rain Garden, William Angliss Institute

 Awkwardly wedged between buildings the location was unloved and underutilised prior to its development.
 In response, food garden guru Karen Sutherland has designed a dynamic space that responds to the multi-storey buildings that define the area.
 This student-friendly social space also provides a series of microclimates that provides a range of perennial fruits and foliage to the nearby kitchens.

-This event is being held in conjunction with the 2nd National Sustainable Communities Summit 2018.
-See http://www.unglobalcompact.org.au/events/2nd-australian-sdgs-summit
+This event is being held in conjunction with the 2nd national Sustainable Communities Summit which Sustain is jointly coordinating with the Municipal Association of Victoria, Transition Australia and Village Well.
+See http://www.cvent.com/events/2018-sustainable-communities-national-summit/custom-18-c5c69c5572e64fab82c9524b23bd1e7d.aspx

 Pop-Up talks will include: